dpaydrc20/luckyscriptions/README.md

 - **Insufficient Funds**

-  Ensure your wallet has enough DOGE balance to perform minting or sending operations.
+  Ensure your wallet has enough LKY balance to perform minting or sending operations.
 Use `wallet balance` to check your balance.

 - **RPC Connection Issues**